tiprankstipranks

 Our business may be adversely affected by global macroeconomic conditions and volatility in the capital markets.

 The growth of our business is, and will continue to be, affected by changes in the overall global economy.
-Various macroeconomic factors could adversely affect our business and the results of our operations and financial condition, including changes in inflation, high interest rates, foreign currency exchange rates, weakness in general economic conditions and threatened or actual recessions, including those resulting from the current and future conditions in the global financial markets, and budgeting constraints of governmental entities.
-Cost inflation, including increases in raw material prices, labor rates, and transportation costs, may continue to impact our profitability.
+Various macroeconomic factors could adversely affect our business and the results of our operations and financial condition, including changes in inflation, high interest rates, foreign currency exchange rates, weakness in general economic conditions, and threatened or actual recessions, including those resulting from the current and future conditions in the global financial markets, shifting political landscapes, and budgeting constraints of governmental entities.
+Cost inflation, including increases in raw material prices, labor rates, transportation costs, and tariffs, may impact our profitability.
 Our ability to recover these cost increases through price increases is significantly limited by the process by which we are reimbursed for our products and services by government and private payers.
-In addition, disruptions in the U.S., Europe or other economies, including due to geopolitical conflict, could disrupt global markets, interrupt global supply chains, and have other potential inflationary or recessionary effects on the global economy.
+In addition, disruptions in the U.S., Europe or other economies, including due to geopolitical conflict or uncertainty and changing international trade policies, could disrupt global markets, interrupt global supply chains, and have other potential inflationary or recessionary effects on the global economy.
 The volatility of the capital markets could also affect the value of our investments and our ability to liquidate our investments in order to fund our operations.
-The high interest rate environment and reduced access to capital markets could also adversely affect the ability of our suppliers, distributors, licensors, collaborators, contract manufacturers and other commercial partners to remain effective business partners or to remain in business.
+The high interest rate environment and reduced access to capital markets could also adversely affect the ability of our suppliers, distributors, licensors, collaborators, contract manufacturers, and other commercial partners to remain effective business partners or to remain in business.
 The loss of a critical business partner, or a failure to perform by a critical business partner, could have a disruptive effect on our business and could adversely affect our results of operations.

 International Operations - Risk 1